Politics of stability

 - UML-MC unification is good news but it shouldn’t come at cost of other parties and civil society

-May 21, 2018-The unification of the CPN-UML and the CPN-Maoist Centre to form what has been
+The unification of the CPN-UML and the CPN-Maoist Centre to form what has been

 simply titled the Nepal Communist Party is a momentous development in Nepali political history.
 This is the first time in history that two major communist parties have united to form a single bloc.